rust-lang/book/src/ch06-03-if-let.md

 <span class="caption">Listing 6-6: A `match` that only cares about executing
 code when the value is `Some`</span>

-If the value is `Some`, we want to print out the value in the `Some` variant, which we do by binding the value to the variable `max` in the pattern.
+If the value is `Some`, we print out the value in the `Some` variant by binding the value to the variable `max` in the pattern.
 We don’t want to do anything with the `None` value.
 To satisfy the `match` expression, we have to add `_ => ()` after processing just one variant, which is annoying boilerplate code to add.

 Instead, we could write this in a shorter way using `if let`.
 The following code behaves the same as the `match` in Listing 6-6: